SucreCC/Practice/README.md

 Firstly you can use method writeQueryToFile() to define how many query you want to send.

-Secondly you can use method sendTest() to send query, you can also set how many thread you want to use by change the threadNumber.
+Secondly you can use method sendTest() to send query, you can also set how many thread you want to use by change the parameter named threadNumber.